Gender and Ethnicity Pay Gap

 What is Poplar HARCA doing to close the gap?

 We continue to offer development opportunities to all our staff.
 We’ve just completed our reverse mentoring programme which saw members of our Staff Executive (non-managerial staff from across the business) paired with executive team members.
-Later this year we’ll be launching a reciprocal mentoring programme which will be focussed on cultural inclusion as well as staff development and engagement.
+In 2025 we are launching our People Strategy.
+Improving Poplar HARCA’s development offer to staff is a central focus of that strategy, alongside cultural inclusion and engagement.

-Our investment in general skills development and Equality Diversity and Inclusion (EDI) initiatives continues to have a positive effect.
+Our investment in general skills development and EDI initiatives continues to have a positive effect.
 Our hourly median pay rate stands at 0% – which means that the hourly earnings midpoint for both women and men at HARCA is the same.
-Meanwhile our mean gender pay gap (the difference between the hourly average earnings for men and women) remains static at 6%.
+Meanwhile our mean gender pay gap (the difference between the hourly average earnings for men and women) has increased slightly this year, from 6 to 8%.

 What about bonuses?

-We have an improved bonus gender pay gap of 22% this year.
+Poplar HARCA has a bonus gender pay gap of 33% this year.
 This bonus pay gap exists because, whilst all non-executive team employees are eligible to receive the same flat bonus, it is reduced pro rata for those who commence employment part way through the year and/or who work part time – and the majority of our part time employees are female.
-In addition, whilst all executive team members are eligible to receive the same performance related bonus, it should be noted that there are fewer females in this group.
+In addition, whilst all executive team members are eligible to receive the same performance related bonus, it should be noted that there are fewer women in this group.

 Ethnicity Pay Gap